pommicket/bootstrap/README.md

 In 1984, Ken Thompson wrote the well-known article [Reflections on Trusting Trust](http://users.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf).
-This is one of the things that inspired me to start this project.
+This is one of the inspirations for this project.
 To summarize the article: it is possible to create a malicious C compiler which will replicate its own malicious functionalities (e.g. detecting password-checking routines to make them also accept another password the attacker knows) when used